-No classifications other than those defined in Article 2(c) of this Decision are permitted.
+No classifications other than those defined in point (d) of Article 2 of this Decision are permitted.

 An agreed security designator may be used to set limits to the validity of a classification (for classified information signifying automatic downgrading or declassification).
-That designator shall either be 'UNTIL ...(time/date)' or 'UNTIL ...(event)'.